 A P11D form gives you an idea of the cash value of any work-related and taxable expenses and taxable benefits that you have received over the tax year.
 A P11D form is sent to HMRC by UK employers.
 Because such benefits may increase the amount of tax an employee has to pay, it’s important that they are reported to HMRC.

 Also, UK employers have to pay Class 1A National Insurance Contributions for the provision of most benefits.
 The calculation of this liability is detailed on the P11D(b) form.

-Who needs to file a P11D before the P11D headline?
+Who needs to file a P11D before the P11D deadline?

 P11D forms are filed by the employer and not the employee.
 A copy of relevant information must be provided to the employee by the same date the form is submitted.

 P11D benefits include items or services that you (or your employees) receive from the business in addition to your salary.
 They include: